katylinn/GA-Data-Science/02_command_line_chipotle.md

 ##### Q1
 Each column is an item in an order.
 For Example, a "Side of Chips" or a "Chicken Burrito".
 Each order can contain multiple items, so there is an *order_id* column to identify all the contents of an order.

 **Rest of the Columns**
 * *quantity* - integer number of identical items in the same order
 * *item_name* - string that describes the item (probably very similar to what is listed on the menu)
 * *choice_description* - List of modifiers or choices for the item.
-For Example, an Izze drink  comes in many flavors, but the drink requested in order 1 is Clemintine Flavored.
+For Example, an Izze drink  comes in many flavors, but the drink requested in order 1 is Clementine Flavored.
 * *item_price* - Subtotal for the row ($)

 ```sh
 $ head chipotle.tsv
 ```

+(output formatted)

 order_id | quantity|	item_name|	choice_description|	item_price
 --- | --- | ---|--- | --- |
 1|	1|	Chips and Fresh Tomato Salsa	|NULL|	$2.39|